wailim1972/LogAnalyzer/README.md

 # log-analyzer

-# how to run main tool
+# how to run main tool (gitbash shell)
-gradlew -Pparams="c:\logfiles\logfile.txt" bootRun
+./gradlew -Pparams="logfile.txt" bootRun

 # how to run all tests
-gradlew --tests *
+./gradlew test

 # how to use util program to generate a text log file
-gradlew -Pparams="output.json" runLogGenerator
+./gradlew -Pparams="output.json" runLogGenerator

 # todos
 *Checked in my test local hssqldb files so you can view the insert stmts etc